yashsinha1611/sfdocs_Build_AI/docs/Integrations/postgres/postgres_kubernetes.md

 :::note

-The root user has these permissions by default.
+By default, these permissions are granted to the root user.

 :::

 ## PostgreSQL monitoring with sfKubeAgent

-sfKubeAgent run as a sidecar with the configMap shown below.
-The config map initiates plugins for metrics, general logs, and slow queries.
+sfKubeAgent run as a sidecar with the `configMap` shown below.
+The `configmap` initiates plugins for metrics, general logs, and slow queries.